ropensci-review-tools/ropensci-review-tools/docs/pkgcheck/functions/pkgcheck.md

 ------------- |----------------
 `path`     |     Path to local repository `goodpractice`     |     If `FALSE` , skip goodpractice checks.
 May be useful in development stages to more quickly check other aspects.
+`use_cache`     |     Checks are cached for rapid retrieval, and only re-run if the git hash of the local repository changes.
+Setting `use_cache` to `FALSE`  will for checks to be re-run even if the git hash has not changed.
 `extra_env`     |     Additional environments from which to collate checks.
 Other package names may be appended using `c` , as in `c(.GlobalEnv, "mypkg")` .